google/zetasql/docs/query-syntax.md

 ### Mandatory aggregation
 <a id="mandatory_aggregation"></a>

-Aggregation does not have to be present in the `HAVING` clause itself, but aggregation must be present in at least one of the following forms:
+Aggregation doesn't have to be present in the `HAVING` clause itself, but aggregation must be present in at least one of the following forms:

 #### Aggregation function in the `SELECT` list.